Lisa Diveney: Career

 In 2014 Diveney starred alongside Sir Tony Robinson and Imogen Stubbs in The Hypochondriac.

-Diveney appeared as Sasha in the premiere of Moses Raine's Donkey Heart directed by Nina Raine at the Old Red Lion which transferred to the Trafalgar Studios in 2015.
+and in the same year, appeared as Sasha in the premiere of Moses Raine's Donkey Heart directed by Nina Raine at the Old Red Lion which transferred to the Trafalgar Studios.

-Diveney then went on to play Masha in The Seagull.
-Regent's Park Open Air Theatre directed by Matthew Dunster.
+Diveney then went on to play Masha in The Seagull at Regent's Park Open Air Theatre directed by Matthew Dunster.

+In 2023, she reunited with Matthew Dunster to play Ruth in his production of Harold Pinter's The Homecoming at The Young Vic, starring alongside Jared Harris and Joe Cole.